tomi77/python-t77-date/README.rst

 datetime module
 ---------------

+A set of `datetime.datetime` and `datetime.date` related functions.

 start_of_day
 ~~~~~~~~~~~~

-Return a new datetime with values that represent a start of a day.
+Return a new `datetime.datetime` object with values that represent a start of a day.

 Example